open-telemetry/opentelemetry-erlang/README.md

 OpenTelemetry stats collection and distributed tracing framework for Erlang.

-Requires OTP 21.3 of above.
+Requires OTP 21.3 or above.

 ## Design